SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 You can find more details in the [SAP Cloud Application Programming Model documentation on draft support](https://cap.cloud.sap/docs/advanced/fiori#draft-support).
 In the Poetry Slams application, the used *Poetry Slams* Service has the entity *PoetrySlams* draft-enabled.
 In the *Visitors* service, which is used by the Visitors application, the *Visitors* entity is draft-enabled.

 > Note: SAP Fiori elements v4 only supports editable object pages for draft-enabled entities.
-In case an entity is not draft-enabled in the used service the user interface does not allow changes.
+In case an entity is not draft-enabled in the used service, the user interface does not allow changes.

 ## Add Translations